-The field placement process for Social Work interns begins with the student’s Field Placement Office at their university.
+APS has an affiliation agreement with George Mason University and Catholic University, and only accepts field placement students from those two schools.
+The process for Social Work interns begins with the student’s Field Placement Office at either George Mason or Catholic University.
 APS will refer any student who inquires directly to APS about a field placement opportunity back to the student’s Field Placement office.
-After receiving a referral of a potential student from a university, APS will set up an interview with that student to determine that the placement at APS is mutually agreeable and appropriate for both the student and APS.
+After receiving a referral of a potential student from George Mason or Catholic University, APS will set up an interview with that student to determine that the placement at APS is mutually agreeable and appropriate for both the student and APS.
 Field Placements are unpaid and follow the dates of the referring university’s school calendar.
 After a student is accepted by APS, the student will then need to complete other requirements including a TB test/screening and criminal background check before working in an APS school.

 Application deadlines are February 28 for 2nd Year MSW students and May 15 for 1st Year MSW students.
 APS will interview 2nd Year students and Advanced Standing students (24 hours per week placements) in March.
 Interviews for 1st Year MSW students (16 hours per week placements) take place in May-June, if field placement opportunities remain available.
 APS typically takes one-four field placement students per year, depending on the number of applicants and available supervisors.

 Please submit the following application documents in one email: